akaianan/project_1/README.md

 The port that the backend runs on is in `frontend/src/config.js`.
 You can change the port in this file.

-# 2. The Project of renting house
+# 2. The function of renting house

 # 2.1 Login and Register
  * Users are able to choose `LOG IN` or `SIGN UP` in home page.